-A. The Department will calculate the Hours Per Resident Day (HPRD) using the Total Hours for each of the appropriate titles and the Resident Census from MDS contained in the CMS PBJ Public Use file for the review quarter.
+A. The Department will calculate the Hours Per Resident Day (HPRD) using the Total Hours for each of the appropriate titles (RN, LPN and CNA) and the Resident Census from the Minimum Data Set (MDS) contained in the CMS PBJ Public Use File for the review quarter.

-Q. Can you walk though process of calculation for quarterly submission of all 3 staffing requirements?
+Q. Can you walk through the process of calculation for quarterly submission of all staffing requirements?